 How detailed should our manager guide be?

 Specific enough to prevent mistakes, light enough to scan.
 Include overtime scenarios, timekeeping rules, and the performance cycle timeline.
-Link to deeper policy/procedure pages for the “why.”
+Link to deeper policy and procedure pages for the “why.”

 What should remain private vs shared?